Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`EmoteManager`:**

+   -  Receives `IEmoteProvider` instances via its `registerProvider()` method (called by `ServiceWorkerOrchestrator`).
-   -  Orchestrates the actual interaction with `IEmoteProvider`s based on calls from `EmoteLifecycleManager`.
+   -  Orchestrates the actual interaction with **registered** `IEmoteProvider`s based on calls from `EmoteLifecycleManager`.
+   -  Iterates through registered providers to find one that `canHandleRequest`.
-   -  Calls provider methods (`fetchEmotes`, `subscribeToUpdates`, `unsubscribeFromUpdates`).
+   -  Calls provider methods (`fetchEmotes`, `subscribeToUpdates`, `unsubscribeFromUpdates`) on the appropriate registered provider.
    -  Updates the `EmoteRegistry` with fetched/updated emote data.
    -  Publishes `EmoteSetUpdateEvent` to the `EventBus`.
-   -  Manages active provider subscriptions.
+   -  Manages active subscriptions _within_ registered providers.

 -  **`EmoteRegistry`:**